mickalleny2k/PfDA_Project2/README.md

 Refer to these snapshots for a step-by-step guide:

+#### Step 1:
-Step 1: In Visual studio Code terminal or Cmder, change directory to PfDA_Project2 directory.
+In Visual studio Code terminal or Cmder, change directory to PfDA_Project2 directory.

 ![step_1](./img/cd.PNG)

+#### Step 2:
-Step 2: Run command jupyter notebook
+Run command jupyter notebook

 ![step_2](./img/cmder.PNG)

+#### Step 3:
-Step 3: The notebook opens in a web browser.
-It contains project.ipynb
+The notebook opens in a web browser.
+It contains project.ipynb, README.md, .gitignore and 2 folders: data, img.

 ![step_3](./img/jupyter.PNG)